-For this year's Summer Reading Challenge, The Reading Agency has teamed up with WWF to deliver a ‘Wild World Heroes’ themed Summer Reading Challenge, which will encourage children across the country to engage in fun reading activity focused on environmental issues.
-Children are invited to take part in their local Islington library or online.
-Children who get involved through public libraries will receive free Summer Reading Challenge packs, or if they take part online, they will have access to digital incentives and rewards.
-For more information and to sign up, visit www.summerreadingchallenge.org.uk
+For 2021's Summer Reading Challenge, The Reading Agency teamed up with WWF to deliver a ‘Wild World Heroes’ themed Summer Reading Challenge, which encouraged children across the country to engage in fun reading activity focused on environmental issues.
+Children were invited to take part in their local Islington library or online.
+Children who got involved through public libraries received free Summer Reading Challenge packs, or if they took part online, they were given access to digital incentives and rewards.
+For more information and to sign up to this year's challenge 'Gadgeteers', visit www.summerreadingchallenge.org.uk

 Natalie Derry is a Senior Teaching and Learning Consultant for English, and she’s part of the team working to #GetIslingtonReading.
 Here are her top five Summer Reading Challenge books:

 Winnie and Wilbur: The Bug Safari